google-github-actions/auth/docs/TROUBLESHOOTING.md

     Account on an attribute unless you map that value from the incoming GitHub OIDC token.

+    You can use the [GitHub Actions OIDC Debugger][oidc-debugger] to print the list of token claims and compare them to your Attribute Mappings and Attribute Conditions.

 1. Ensure you have the correct casing and capitalization.
 GitHub does not distinguish between "foobar" and "FooBar", but Google Cloud does.
 Ensure any **Attribute Conditions** use the correct capitalization.